 Branden Antonio Salinas, Ph.D.

-DIRECTOR OF PROTEIN CHEMISTRY & MANUFACTURING
+DIRECTOR OF PROTEIN DEVELOPMENT & MANUFACTURING

 - Processes built resulted in high yields and titers, effective puriﬁcation schemes, and top-end formulation and analytical methodologies.
 The University of Colorado has been on the forefront in developing and characterizing protein formulations.
 We work with our partners to implement innovative formulation studies and conduct thorough biophysical characterization with qualified instrumentation.

 - State-of-the-art refolding experience and technology, implementing traditional chemical refolds or applying enabling high pressure refolding technology.
 We’ve worked on over 150 refolding projects and can efficiently execute experiments to solve challenging refold problems.

 “The Gates Biomanufacturing Facility was able to provide my company with high quality, active, preclinical material under a tight timeline after other CMOs had failed.
 The team took real ownership of the project and dealt with every challenge professionally, creatively and in a timely fashion.
 They were an invaluable resource for accelerating the development of our therapeutics.”